Skip to content

 ldev db import --file /path/to/backup.sql.gz --force

-2. Pull the production Document Library
+2. Pull the Document Library (if needed)

 bash